Telemetry

 print("Device is offline — reading buffered")

 Buffered messages are stored in memory only.
-If the device process restarts while offline, buffered messages are lost.
+If the device restarts while offline, buffered messages are lost.

 Error Handling